 We never want our dogs to feel sick.
 It’s not just that a sick dog can be messy, but rather that no one wants their furry pal to feel bad.
-Unfortunately, it can be tough to find a medication that can help with your dog’s sick stomach.
+Unfortunately, it can be tough to find a medication that can help settle a dog’s upset stomach.
 That, perhaps, is why when pets have tummy problems, so many people ask, “can i give my dog Pepto Bismol?”.

 Those who are a bit more cautious, however, might wonder if giving this product to a dog is a good idea.
 After all, it’s a human medicine and many dog owners have been conditioned to keep human medications away from their pets.
 Fortunately, there are some easy answers to be found to this pressing question.

 If you’re absolutely frantic because you’ve already given your dog Pepto, you’re in luck – the medication is, in fact, safe for dogs.

 With that said, you shouldn’t give your pet any kind of medication without talking to your vet and you certainly should keep in mind that this medication really is meant for humans.
 Your dog doesn’t need to get it regularly, but it’s probably okay to give it to him or her once or twice without feeling bad.

 There are, of course, no rules that come without exceptions.
 You definitely shouldn’t give your dog Pepto Bismol if he or she is taking any kind of non-steroidal anti-inflammatory medicines, if she is pregnant or lactating, or if your dog is at any risk of gastrointestinal bleeding.
 If you think that any of the previous situations might apply to your dog, you’ll want to play it safe just in case.

 The easy answer for picking a dosage is, of course, that you should call your vet.
 The truth, though, is that your vet might not be open when you need to give Pepto Bismol for dogs, so you’ll need to know how much to give him or her.